programacion-bucles

 This basically means,

-This would be an example of a loop WHILE.
-In this case, the condition is “Are there more letters?” and the action of the loop is “take a letter and put a stamp on it”.
-Which expressed in code would look something like this.
+This would be an example of a WHILE loop.
+In this case, the condition is “are there more letters?” and the loop action is “take letter and put stamp”.
+Expressed in code it would be something like this.

 while quedanCartas: